-But dealing with the "root causes" of black crime may require remedies beyond the reach of individuals, families or ethnic collectives.
+But dealing with the "root causes" of "black crime" will require remedies beyond the reach of individuals, families or ethnic collectives.
 Talk of "root causes" has become a pejorative in some quarters.
 It is said with a sneer, as if the only reason to think about these fundamental sources of criminal behavior is exculpatory -- to relieve a perpetrator of responsibility for his act.
 But, if one wants to do more than simply "lock them up and throw away the key," it is essential to think about "root causes."
-If, on the other hand, one is looking to fix blame for the unlovely character of one's civilization on a pathologically deficient element of the population, then thinking deeply about causation only gets in the way.
+If, on the other hand, one is looking to fix blame for the unlovely character of one's civilization on a pathologically deficient element of the population, then thinking deeply about causation can only get in the way.

 There are individual, communal and social responsibilities involved here.
 Persons must be held accountable for their wrongful acts by the state.
 That they act under myriad influences beyond their control cannot be allowed to cancel their accountability.
 Families and communities are, to some considerable degree, responsible for the behavior of their children.
-The task of socializing a child is inescapably a familial and communal task, one which can be aided only in the crudest way by government action.
-But, in the end, there is no escaping the need for social action, mediated by government and politics, in which resources are mobilized in the public sphere to help meet the needs of the indigent.
+The task of socializing a child is inescapably a familial and communal task which can be aided by government action, but only in the crudest way.
+But, in the end, there is no escaping the need for social action mediated by government and politics, in which resources are mobilized in the public sphere to help meet the needs of the indigent.
 We can argue about how this is to be done and what should be the extent of such social provision, but a decent society cannot tolerate with indifference the kind of deprivation that is to be observed on a daily basis in the lower reaches of the American social order.
+The question before us now is whether the United States of America can, even at this late date, rise to this challenge and show itself to be the decent society, that "city on a hill", which it's boosters - those celebrants of "American Exceptionalism" - imagine it to be.